AxerTheAxe/Axer-Neofetch/README.md

 Contains neofetch config files for **Arch**, **Debian**, and **Fedora**.

+Images if the configurations can be found [here.](https://imgur.com/gallery/GiqpgAi)

 # Neofetch Installation
 (From a non root user with sudo permissions.)
 ### Arch